Looking for something else?

-When managing complex database environments, IT vendors and buyers agree on the three top priorities: integration, integration and integration.
+When managing complex database environments, IT vendors and buyers agree on the three top priorities: integration,

 The challenge of integrating data is not a new one.
 However, restrictions on IT spending and staffing in the last year have placed even greater importance on knowing how to integrate existing systems rather than investing in new technology.